 Country music cool points: Marty Robbins makes his final appearance in the film as Smokey, a session singer who helps Red record his song "Honkytonk Man."

 2. Tender Mercies

-Why it's awesome: Robert Duvall plays Mac Sledge, a washed up, recovering alcoholic country singer trying to make a new start in a small Texas town.
+Why it's awesome: Robert Duvall plays Mac Sledge, a washed-up, recovering alcoholic country singer trying to make a new start in a small Texas town.
 Duvall's work in the quietly beautiful film won him an Academy Award for Best Actor in 1984.

 Country music cool points: Duvall does his own singing in the film and even wrote some of the songs on the soundtrack.
-Willie Nelson was so impressed with the film's honest portrayal of a struggling singer he offered to help promote the film.
+Willie Nelson was so impressed with the film's honest portrayal of a struggling singer he offered to help promote the movie.